k4y4k/storious/docs/what.md

 Storious could generate a template character sheet that a reader could use.

 It could also be a tiny website, but that's a looooong way off just yet.

-## Cross File Linking

-This requires more research and will probably be changed once I work out the syntax a little more, but there's no reason Storious can't `cat` all the input files together.
-Probably means that files need to be explicitly included…

 ## Endless Loops